cscorley/dissertation/chapters/5_combo/2_results.md

 and message, but differ when it comes to including additions.
 FLT prefers additions to be included, while DIT does not.
 Neither task performs best when removals are included.
-A Wilcoxon rank-sum test reveals that the optimal FLT is \attn{xxxx} compared to the alternate.
-Likewise, a Wilcoxon rank-sum test reveals that the optimal DIT is \attn{xxxx} compared to the alternate.
-This suggests that \attn{xxxx}
+A Wilcoxon rank-sum test reveals that the optimal FLT is statistically significant ($p<0.01$) compared to the alternate with an effect size of $r=0.1273$.
+Likewise, a Wilcoxon rank-sum test also reveals that the optimal DIT is statistically significant ($p<0.01$) compared to the alternate with an effect size of $r=0.2580$.
+This suggests that correct corpus construction plays a somewhat important role in both tasks, but the effect of choosing an alternate over the optimal is low.

 \todo{repeat this test against each system, construct wilcoxon table?}